Sayid1218/Orange-HRM-ApplyLeave-Automation-Playwright/README.md

 ## 🎯 Scope of Automation
 **The current suite focuses on testing the following key workflows:**

-Scenario 1: Login
+-Scenario 1: Login

-Scenario 2: Set up leave type and leave balence
+-Scenario 2: Set up leave type and leave balence

-Scenario 3: Apply Leave
+-Scenario 3: Apply Leave

 ## 🛠️ Prerequisites

 **Before running the tests, ensure you have the following installed on your machine:**

-_Node.js:_ Version 16.x or higher (recommended).
+__Node.js:__ Version 16.x or higher (recommended).

-_npm:_ The Node package manager, installed with Node.js.
+__npm:__ The Node package manager, installed with Node.js.

-_Git:_ For cloning the repository.
+__Git:__ For cloning the repository.

 ## ⚙️ Setup and Installation